How to Avoid Fighting Rust Borrow Checker

 - Every struct that holds bump-allocated borrow need to also have lifetime annotation of the bump allocator.

 - Every function that use it also needs lifetime annotation.
 Rust has lifetime elision, which allows you to omit lifetime in function signature in some cases.
-However it doesn't work in all cases.
+However you still need to write a lot of things like

 Bump doesn't implement Sync, so &Bump is not Send.
 It cannot be shared across threads (even if it can share, there will be lifetime constraint that force you to use structured concurrency).
 It's recommended to have separated bump allocator in each thread, locally.